Abstract

 Recommended Citation

 Smith, Richard Carter, "Failing Better: The Ongoing Aesthetics of Lacan, Beckett, and Stein" (2011).
-Arts & Sciences Electronic Theses and Dissertations.
+Arts & Sciences Theses and Dissertations.
 623.

 Comments